mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 ### Option 2: build the site yourself, pay for hosting.

 You can absolutely build your own site and use a service to handle RSS and hosting.
-[Syntax.fm](https://syntax.fm) has a Gatsby site and uses libsyn for RSS/hosting for example.
+[Syntax.fm](https://syntax.fm) has a [Nextjs](https://nextjs.org/) site and uses libsyn for RSS/hosting for example.

 There's also [anchor.fm](https://anchor.fm) that will handle hosting and provide some other goodies for you.